Royal Malta Golf Club: History

-The most renowned pro was David Llewellyn who was there between 1978 and 1981; he was a confirmed 'islander' for he had first learned his golf in Singapore, then on Hayling Island before becoming a professional.
+The most renowned pro was David Llewellyn, who was there between 1978 and 1981; he was a confirmed "islander", for he had first learned his golf in Singapore, then on Hayling Island, before becoming a professional.
 He was Sir Henry Cotton Rookie of the Year in 1971 and his greatest feat after leaving Malta was to win, with Ian Woosnam, the World title for Wales in 1987.

-After one hundred years of existence the Club decided to upgrade the overall standard of the course.
-The investment was considered huge and the project was based on a duration of 4-5 years.
-The first part of the project started in early 1988 when the Club brought in consultants from the United Kingdom to re-do the 18 greens.
-The first project was considered a total success and boosted morale to continue further with the planned project.
-There was a six-month suspension of this project when 70% of the golf course was completely destroyed after heavy floods in late 1988, which also caused a disruption to the festivities commemorating the Centenary of the Club.
+After one hundred years of existence the club decided to upgrade the overall standard of the course.
+The investment was considered huge and the project was based on a duration of 4–5 years.
+The first part of the project started in early 1988 when the club brought in consultants from the United Kingdom to redo the 18 greens.
+There was a six-month suspension of this project when 70% of the golf course was completely destroyed after heavy floods in late 1988, which also caused a disruption to the festivities commemorating the centenary of the club.

 Despite this huge setback, works started again in May 1989 and have continued since.
-To date the course has been totally upgraded with the fairways planted with Bermuda grass, the installation of a computerised wall-to-wall watering system, the refurbishment of the sand bunkers (some 50 in total) as designed by David Llewellyn and the re-planting of the tees with TifSport certified Bermuda grass and the greens with state-of-the-art TifEagle certified Bermuda grass.
+To date the course has been totally upgraded, with the fairways planted with Bermuda grass, the installation of a computerised wall-to-wall watering system, the refurbishment of the sand bunkers (some 50 in total) as designed by David Llewellyn and the re-planting of the tees with TifSport-certified Bermuda grass and the greens with state-of-the-art TifEagle-certified Bermuda grass.

-Coupled with significant investment in course maintenance machinery, and the engagement of an experienced green keeping staff, these improvements ensure that Royal Malta Golf Club offers a superior golfing experience in the southern Mediterranean.